 Building a new HPC cluster would be a bespoke solution, tailored to fit the NRC's specific compute needs.
-This approach would be relatively well-explored territory for the federal government.
-The U.S. Department of Energy (DOE) and the U.S. Department of Defense (DOD) already regularly contract with a handful of companies to build HPC clusters every few years.
-HPC clusters in the world and recently funded the development of two new supercomputers that, when completed, will be the world's fastest by a significant margin.
-The National Science Foundation commonly issues grants for the construction of high-performance computing infrastructure.
+This approach would be relatively well-explored territory for the federal government.63 The U.S. Department of Energy (DOE) and the U.S. Department of Defense (DOD) already regularly contract with a handful of companies to build HPC clusters every few years.64 The DOE itself already uses two of the three fastest HPC clusters in the world and recently funded the development of two new supercomputers that, when completed, will be the world's fastest by a significant margin.65 The National Science Foundation commonly issues grants for the construction of high-performance computing infrastructure.66 Given this